AmineCherrai/MVC/README.md

 What is Cliprz
 ==============

-It's a free and open source PHP framework written in PHP version 5.3.0 or higher, This framework help you to create a PHP project without writing big codes, It's easy, fast, simple and secure, What distinguishes Cliprz framework You can routing URLs without using controller/functions/parameters, You can use MySQL database driver object (easy MySQL system), Easy way to create fast admin panel (scaffold) system with full pages control, Help plugins and libraries, That's not all there is more.
+The Cliprz program is a free PHP framework open source written in PHP version 5.3.0 or later.
+It helps you create a project without needing to insert PHP big codes.
+What distinguishes Cliprz Framework is that it is easy, quick, simple and secure.
+There you can route URLs without using controller / functions / parameters.
+Additionally, you can use controller MySQL databases (MySQL easy system).
+One easy way to create a quick admin panel (scaffold) system with full control pages.
+And it can help you with plugins, library and more!, Let's start and learn Cliprz framework by visiting Manual.

 Version
 =======